ScalaConsultants/recru-app/README.md

 - `gulp build -p` builds assets for production.
 - copy `build` and `assets` folders to the target location.
-- `NODE_ENV=production app__baseUri="/recruitment/" app__apiEndpoint="https://recru-app-backend.scalac.io" gulp -p` runs the app in production mode in a subfolder so you can copy&paste the contents of served index.html to a target location.
+- `NODE_ENV=production app__baseUri="/recruitment/" app__apiEndpoint="https://recru-app-backend.scalac.io" npm start` runs the app in production mode in a subfolder so you can copy&paste the contents of served index.html to a target location.

+## FAQ

+### Why can't we hook this up to the CI server?

+Because este.js which was chosen as an underlying framework doesn't support this kind of deployment.
+Este application are usually deployed as node.js server side apps.
+We could add this kind of deployment to the build pipline but it would take some time.

+### How to change the API endpoint?

+Open `index.html` file and look for the `script` section where _appState is stored.
+It should contain `apiEndpoint` property - this is what you need to modify.